BetterCallSaulAtlas/jamf-auto-refresh/README.md

    - Or [download from GitHub Releases](https://github.com/BetterCallSaulAtlas/jamf-auto-refresh/releases/latest)
    - Or copy the contents of `jamf_auto_refresh.js` and create a new script in your userscript manager

+3. **Configure your Jamf Pro domains**:
+   - Open the script in your userscript manager's editor
+   - Find the `USER CONFIGURATION` section at the top of the script
+   - Edit the `ENABLED_DOMAINS` array to include your Jamf Pro instance URLs
+   - Example:
+     ```javascript
+     const ENABLED_DOMAINS = [
+       'yourcompany.jamfcloud.com',
+       'jamf.yourcompany.com'
+     ];
+     ```
+   - Save the script

-3. Navigate to your Jamf Pro instance (e.g., `https://yourcompany.jamfcloud.com/*`)
+4. Navigate to your Jamf Pro instance

-4. The floating widget will appear in the bottom-left corner (you can drag it anywhere)
+5. The floating widget will appear in the bottom-left corner (you can drag it anywhere)

 ### Automatic Updates
 The script automatically checks for updates daily.
 Your userscript manager will notify you when a new version is available.